Jason-Clement/Roll20-FloorFunctions/README.md

 There are, of course, downsides to using this method.
 Specifically:

 - You need all players to switch floors simultaneously, which is almost always the case.
-Allowing players to move between pages individually can be a little frustraing using the built-in tools, anyway.
+Allowing players to move between pages individually can be a little frustrating using the built-in tools, anyway.
 I try to encourage the players to stick together without directly telling them to.
 - It can potentially mess up advanced fog of war and revealed areas.
 - Roll20 is rather slow by default and adding this much stuff to a single page can be resource-intensive.